 |Clutch Size:||1-4 eggs|

 |Condition at Hatching:||Helpless with sparse down.|

-Shuford, W. D. and T. Gardali.
-2008.
+Shuford, W. D., and T. Gardali (2008).
 California bird species of special concern.
 A ranked assessment of species, subspecies, and distinct populations of birds of immediate conservation concern in California.
-Vol. 1, Studies of Western Birds.
-Camarillo and Sacramento: Western Field Ornithologists and California Department of Fish and Game, Camarillo and Sacramento, CA, USA.
+Volume 1, Studies of Western Birds.
+Western Field Ornithologists and California Department of Fish and Game, Camarillo and Sacramento, CA, USA.

 Sibley, D. A. (2014).
 The Sibley Guide to Birds, second edition.
 Alfred A. Knopf, New York, NY, USA.